brentjayingram/brentrunsmarathonsv2/src/pages/posts/my-comrades-marathon-race-day-story.md

 We got on a bus and were dropped off near the starting line.

-We had get through the crowd of thousands of people to get to our assigned place towards the front.
+We had to get through the crowd of thousands of people to get to our assigned place towards the front.

 Despite it being 5 in the morning, it was a little warm with all of the people around us.
 And the air was thick with electricity and anticipation.